-4. When the mailers are ready for shipping, take a photo of each box (with specimens visible) for tracking purposes (Figure 44).
+4. When the mailers are ready for shipping, take a photo of each box (with specimens visible) for tracking purposes (Figure 43).
 Save these photos to the domain's local drives for future reference.

 - 5. Do NOT include moth crystals in shipments. - 6.
 Examine specimens before sealing the box.
 Make sure all specimens are appropriately labeled.
 Ensure that all of the specimens are firmly glued to their points by gently tapping the box to test.
 A specimen dissociated from its locality label is worthless.
-Finally, make sure that all pins with specimens are as vertical as possible. - 7.
-Place four pins (#3 size) in the four corners of the specimen mailer, and four more at the midpoint of each of the four sides.
+Finally, make sure that all pins with specimens are as vertical as possible. - Place four pins (#3 size) in the four corners of the specimen mailer, and four more at the midpoint of each of the four sides.
 These pins will support the cover board (cardboard insert). - 8.
 Cut a cardboard insert to size to place on top of specimens (resting on pins).
 This cover board should fit PRECISELY inside the box with a snug fit.
 The cover board will contact ALL pins in the box.
-Make a packing tape tab to easily pull off the cardboard insert (otherwise it can become wedged in the box and difficult to remove; Figure 46).
-The cardboard insert must fit exactly to the dimensions of the box because a slightly smaller insert will chatter over the pin heads and ultimately become a source of specimen breakage during shipment. - 9.
-Fill in any additional head space between the cover board and the lid of the specimen mailer with packing or bubble-foam so tightly that it slightly bulges the top of the box when filled. - 10.
-Secure the lid of the box with a rubber band, tape, or other method that will firmly push the lid downward onto the cover board.
-Gently break off the metal tabs that come as part of the box.
-The secondary securement backs up the metal tabs which are prone to break off after several uses.
-If they break during shipment, they are prone to rattling around among the specimens.
+Make a packing tape tab to easily pull off the cardboard insert (otherwise it can become wedged in the box and difficult to remove; Figure 45).
+The cardboard insert must fit exactly to the dimensions of the box because a slightly smaller insert will chatter over the pin heads and ultimately become a source of specimen breakage during shipment.

-Title: TOS Protocol and Procedure: 0 Protocol and Procedure: Ground Beetle Sampling NEON Doc. #: NEON.DOC.014050 Author: K. LeVan Revision: J
+Title: TOS Protocol and Procedure: Ground Beetle Sampling Date: 01/31//2017 NEON Doc. #: NEON.DOC.014050 Author: K. LeVan Revision: K